Developing with Adaxes .NET API

 Binding to an object by SID

-Each security principal (user, security group, computer) has a security identifier (SID) that is stored in the objectSID property of the object.
+Each security principal (user, security group, computer) has a security identifier (SID) stored in the objectSID property.
 The SID is unique within the domain and does not change even if the object is renamed or moved to another container (within the same domain).

-Adaxes ADSI provider allows you to bind to a directory object using the object's SID.
-To bind to an object using its SID, the ObjectIdentifier part of the ADS path must contain the SID of the object in the SDDL form.
+To bind to an object by its SID, set the ObjectIdentifier part of the ADS path as the SID of the object in the SDDL format.
 For example:

 Adaxes://<SID=S-1-5-21-573937-2149998-410785>